charliebtan/UniSim/README.md

 ### Dependencies

-We provide conda dependencies for `pytorch 1.13.1 + cuda 11.7`.
+We provide conda dependencies for `cuda>=12.0`.
 You can directly create and activate a new conda environment by:
 ```
-conda env create -f env_cu117.yaml
+conda env create -f env.yaml
-conda activate unisim
+conda activate dev
 ```

 ### Datasets